 A new scarf gift box will also be launched exclusively on the Palace Museum’s flagship store on JD.
 In addition, 16 domestic and international brands include Dove, Philips and Baidu will join the promotion and provide their own customized New Year gift boxes for sale to Chinese consumers.

 This professional campaign titled 'Chinese Festival' was published in China in January, 2020.
 It was created for the brand: JD.com, .
 This Film medium campaign is related to the Retail Services industry and contains 1 media asset.
-It was submitted over 2 years ago.
+It was submitted almost 4 years ago.